astralfrontier/astralfrontier.org-OLD/src/games/deep-13.md

 **Uncle Ajay**.
 Suresh's uncle.
 Sympathetic to the boy's cause.
 Has been contacted by Control.

-**Unnamed Scientist**.
+**Dr. Victor Richards**.
 Jess's father.
 Discovered the other dimension that Jess's powers tap into.

-**Unnamed Scientist**.
+**Dr. Carol Richards**.
 Jess's mother.
 Lost in the other dimension.

 **Vicky**.
 Bheema's love interest.
 Lab technician who works in the defense agency.

+**Dr. Xander Hong**.
+Parabiologist.
+Working with Control.
+A senior member of the "Dark Angel" project that captured and experimented on Bheema.

 #### Places and Groups